NukuHack/WpfGame/README.md

 - WPF development workload installed

 **3. Run the game**
+- You could try running the `.exe` file in the `VoidVenture\bin\Debug`, but there is a chance I did not compile it to the latest version
-Open `VoidVenture.sln` and press F5 to build/run
+  in that caseOpen `VoidVenture.sln` and press F5 to build/run

 ---